matthew-robertson/Useful_things/I Learned Something Today/UrbanPlanning.md

 1. Dwell Time - the amount of time a vehicle spends stopped at a station (helped by things like the Presto Pass/OPUS instead of cash/tickets)
 1. In 1986 buses in the UK were deregulated everywhere except London, which is absolutely wild.
 1. "Rapid Transit" is defined as anything that has its own right-of-way: LRT, dedicated bus lanes, etc...
+1. [Marchetti's Constant](https://en.wikipedia.org/wiki/Marchetti%27s_constant) posits that people have a roughly constant commute budget of ~1 hour (half hour each way), and if commutes become faster or slower people will adjust (moving further away, faster/slower methods of transport, etc...) until they return to that timeline.
+1. The [Downs-Thomson paradox](https://en.wikipedia.org/wiki/Downs%E2%80%93Thomson_paradox) states that the speed of car traffic is determined by the door-to-door speed of the next best alternative.
+The idea is that if car traffic becomes too slow people will switch to biking/busses/etc... to save time, which reduces traffic.
+This is a real problem for public transport that doesn't get separated lanes, because if your bus/tram is stuck in car traffic, it's *impossible* for it to become a better alternative to a car.

 ## Architecture